Liza Araneta Marcos

-Araneta Marcos eventually became the first lady after her husband's inauguration as president on June 30, 2022, and later played and active role in her husband's presidency, where she initiated various programs that supported her husband's policies.
+Araneta Marcos eventually became the first lady after her husband's inauguration as president on June 30, 2022, and later played an active role in her husband's presidency, where she initiated various programs that supported her husband's policies.
 In addition, Araneta Marcos also aimed to promote her key advocacies in promoting arts, cultural heritage, social welfare, and education, while also spearheading renovation works of various government buildings.
 Araneta Marcos also conducted numerous activities and meetings with various organizations throughout the country that is primarily aimed to boost the country's development.
 She also hosted events in the Malacañang Palace with foreign guests, ambassadors, and dignitaries, and also travelled alongside her husband during overseas trips in various countries, while also having a variety of solo trips into various countries.
 Despite her active role as first lady, Araneta Marcos is known to maintain a private life and avoided social media until she was forced to create her accounts after her husband's presidency.

 Early life and education

 Liza Araneta was born on August 21, 1959, in Manila, Philippines, to Manuel L. Araneta Jr., a Filipino basketball Olympian who was born in Iloilo City but was raised in Bago, Negros Occidental, and Milagros A. Cacho, and is the fifth child among eighth siblings.
 Both of her parents were of Spanish descent, and came from prominent political backgrounds, while her connection to the Araneta family is traced to her Basque roots.

 Araneta is also first cousins with Jeric Soriano, the father of filmmaker Paul Soriano.
 She, along with her husband were also the principal sponsors of Soriano's marriage with actress Toni Gonzaga.
 Aside from being affiliated with the Marcos family, she also has a connection with the Roxas family, as her father is the first cousin of Judith "Judy" Araneta-Roxas, the mother of politician Mar Roxas, which makes her and the former interior secretary second cousins.
-She also has ties with the Cojuangco family, as Milagros' youngest sister, Rosario A. Cacho, was married to Pedro Cojuangco, the eldest brother of former president Corazon Aquino.
+She also has ties with the Cojuangco clan, as Milagros' youngest sister, Rosario A. Cacho, was married to Pedro Cojuangco, the eldest brother of former president Corazon Aquino.

-Despite her diverse family connections, Liza grew up in a "strict" household, and later recalled her past experiences where her aunts inspect their maid’s room and check the room's cleanliness, and a "closet contest" with her siblings, where whoever sibling who has the cleanest closet is known to be rewarded.
-Growing up to her college life, Araneta later studied at the Ateneo de Manila University, where she graduated with a Bachelor of Arts in Interdisciplinary Studies in 1981, and got her Bachelor of Laws at the same university in 1985.
-Liza also recalled her experience for being a working student during her law student years, as her mother wouldn't pay her tuition as a way to value hardwork.
-After graduating from the Ateneo, Liza enrolled at the New York University, where she completed her post-graduate courses in criminal procedure.
+Araneta grew up in a strict household.
+She recalled her aunts inspecting the maid's quarters to ensure they were clean, and a "closet contest" with her siblings in which whoever had the cleanest closet was rewarded.

+Araneta earned a Bachelor of Arts in interdisciplinary studies from the Ateneo de Manila University in 1981, then got her Bachelor of Laws at the same university in 1985.
+She was a working student while in law school because her mother would not pay her tuition as a way to instill the value of hard work.
+After graduating from the Ateneo, Araneta enrolled at New York University, where she completed her postgraduate courses in criminal procedure.